jruby/jruby-rack/README.md

   `servlet_context`.
 See below.
 - `jruby.rack.ignore.env`: Clears out the `ENV` hash in each runtime to insulate the application from the environment.
-- `jruby.rack.background.spool`: (EXPERIMENTAL) Enable large request
+- `jruby.rack.request.size.initial.bytes`: Initial size for request body memory buffer, see also `jruby.rack.request.size.maximum.bytes` bellow.
-  bodies to be spooled to a tempfile in the background.
+- `jruby.rack.request.size.maximum.bytes`: The maximum size for the request in memory buffer, if the body is larger than this it gets spooled to a tempfile.
 - `jruby.rack.filter.adds.html`:
   **deprecated** use `addsHtmlToPathInfo` filter config init parameter.
   The default behavior for Rails and many other Ruby applications is to add an